Abdullah-Ashehry/100-days-of-code/log.md

 **Today's Progress**: Today I was barely able to finish the hour, I have a discrete math midterm on Monday that's driving me crazy, My work today mostly revolved around experiminting in styling inside flutter, I was wondering if I can make it look as much as possible as a swift applications.

 **Thoughts**: I have had a bit of success, however some of the cupertino stylings I couldn't get it directly so I had to get creative.

+-

+### Day 29,30: Oct 10,11, Saturday, Sunday.

+**Today's Progress**: I have been coordinating with my team our code base for Flutter, we built a template and set up the folder structure in GitHub.

+**Thoughts**: It was a nightmare.